shiroyasha/grep-challenge-test/README.md

 1. Fork this repository
 2. Make a branch
+3. Create an install script

-Write an install script inside the `install` directory that will set up your version of grep, and then invoke your script from the `install.sh` file that you can find in the root of this repo.
+> Write an install script inside the `install` directory that will
+> set up your version of grep, and then invoke your script from the
+> `install.sh` file that you can find in the root of this repo.

-Before the test are excecuted Semaphore will install all the necesary dependicies by using this file.
+> Before the test are excecuted Semaphore will install all the necesary
+> dependicies by using this file.

+4. Write specs

-After that, add your tests in the `spec/grep_spec.rb` file.
+> Add your tests in the `spec/grep_spec.rb` file.

+3. Add a link to your repository
+4. Make a Pull Request

 ## License